SanjeevDeori/Medical-Diagnosis-Assistant/README.md

 **Built with ❤️ for rural healthcare in India**

-*Empowering healthcare workers with AI to provide better care in underserved communities*
+*Empowering healthcare workers with GenAI to provide better care in underserved communities*